Recruitment and Selection

 - The themes explored are universally relevant to overcoming unconscious bias in the workplace (when selecting project teams, having difficult conversations, giving feedback, etc.).

-How our Live Interviews address unconscious bias in recruitment
+How our Live Interviews address unconscious bias in recruitment and selection

 Bias is especially likely to appear when managers are under pressure to fill a given role.
 Our dynamic approach will develop your managers’ awareness of unconscious bias at every stage in the recruitment process.
 Practical and engaging, it will enable them to apply best practice immediately to their everyday activities at work.